abhimita/ford-go-bike/README.md

      * units for the y-axis don’t show 100000, show 100k instead reader can’t count the zeros
 * Really liked the rain graph and the commuter heatmap
      * Would like a conclusion summary slides, and maybe a recommendation for some optimization. i.e. focus on getting this target group …. that sort of thing.

+### Revision based on peer review

+* I polished the graphs to incorporate peer review recommendations.
+* Also I added a conclusion page.

 ### References